BOJ Decides to Raise Policy Interest Rate to 0.25 Pct

 - Русский

-Tokyo, July 31 (Jiji Press)--The Bank of Japan on Wednesday decided to raise the unsecured overnight call rate, Japan's benchmark short-term interbank lending rate, to around 0.25 pct from the previous range of around zero to 0.1 pct.
+Tokyo, July 31 (Jiji Press)--The Bank of Japan on Wednesday decided to raise its target for the unsecured overnight call rate, Japan's benchmark short-term interbank lending rate, to around 0.25 pct from the previous range of around zero to 0.1 pct.

 The BOJ Policy Board voted seven to two to make the additional rate hike decision, which came after the Japanese central bank terminated its negative interest rate policy in March, at a two-day policy-setting meeting that ended on the day.